WHAT IS TITLE INSURANCE?

 • Mistakes on the public record

-WHAT KIND THINGS ARE COVERED BY TITLE INSURANCE?
+WHAT KIND OF THINGS ARE COVERED BY TITLE INSURANCE?

 Subject to certain limitations, your policy protects you from many issues that could arise relating to legal ownership of your home.